-Cleistocactus is a genus of columnar cacti native to mountainous areas of Peru, Uruguay, Bolivia and Argentina and can be found growing in large shrubby clumps mixed in with other vegetation or clamoring over boulders.
-The name comes from the Greek "kleistos” meaning closed because the flowers hardly open.
+Cleistocactus is a genus of columnar cacti native to mountainous areas of Peru, Uruguay, Bolivia, and Argentina.
+These cacti grow in large shrubby clumps mixed with other vegetation or clamoring over boulders.
+The genus name comes from the Greek "kleistos," meaning "closed," and refers to the flowers that hardly open.

 Some might say that Cliestocactus is a genus of quantity over quality.
-That is, many of the features of this genus are small, but profuse.
-The stems are typically only an inch (2.5 cm) or so in diameter, but branch readily at the base to form noticeable clumps.
-The spines in general are likewise small and flexible, but in most cases are very numerous even to the point of obscuring the stems.
+Many of the features of this genus are small but profuse.
+The stems are typically only an inch (2.5 cm) in diameter.
+However, they branch readily at the base to form noticeable clumps.
+The spines, in general, are likewise small and flexible but, in most cases, are very numerous, even to the point of obscuring the stems.
 This trait is continued with the flowers.
 Many species have flowers that resemble little tubes of lipstick or firecrackers.
-Yet the stems may be full of these flowers with many buds in the making.
-In the right conditions a plant my have flowers open every day of the year.
+Yet, the stems may be full of these flowers with many buds in the making.
+A Cliestocactus may have flowers open in the right conditions every day of the year.

 Growing Conditions and General Care

 It is possible to propagate by cutting a small branch from a Cleistocactus and rooting it, but this inevitably leaves a disfiguring scar near the base of the main stem.
-If an offset is removed to be used in propagation, remember to let it dry for a week or so, letting the wound heal.
-Rooting usually occurs within 3-8 weeks.
-It is therefore best to raise Cleistocactus from seed.
+If an offset is removed for propagation, remember to let it dry for a week or so, letting the wound heal.
+Rooting usually occurs within 3 to 8 weeks.
+It is, therefore, best to raise Cleistocactus from seed.
 Be sure to get the seeds from a reputable source.

-Watch for infestations mealy bugs and spider mite.
+Watch for infestations of mealybugs and spider mites.